 The vampire appeared much like Augustus Thyme had described in a story told seven years ago.
 A shade within the fog, Vampire Thyme stood there wrapped in a cloak of fog mixing with the smoldering darkness swirling up from his cowboy hat.
 Soot, her grandfather had described the powder tumbling away from the old duster hanging from the vampire’s shoulders.

 Holding a handgun, Nine faced the vampire, her weapon aimed directly at his torso.
-Her arm remained steady surprising her considering she had never held a gun before.
+To her surprise her arm remained steady even though she had never held a gun before.
 It felt comfortable in her easy grip.
 A bullet seemed inadiquate, though, and she slowly lowered the gun.

 Vampire Thyme took a step backward swallowed by the fog.